mobile app bar

 A post shared by Ronda Rousey (@rondarousey)

-Neurological issues prevented UFC comeback
+Neurological issues prevented Rousey’s UFC comeback

-Ending her stint with back-to-back devastating knockout losses to both Holly Holm and Amanda Nunes, the former Olympian worryingly addressed the damage she suffered from competing extensively.
+Ending her stint with back-to-back devastating knockout losses to both Holly Holm and Amanda Nunes, the Olympian worryingly addressed the damage she suffered from competing extensively.

-But since her exit from the UFC and WWE, Rousey – considered a definite pioneer for women’s mixed martial arts, claims her legacy has been ripped to shreds.
 The Riverside grappler has often asserted how the media never gave her the respect she deserved during her iconic run.
-So any sort of return to competition really seemed off the cards from the get-go before UFC 300.
+So any sort of return to competition seems off the cards as of now.
+But, like she hinted, her legacy is likely to be carried forward by the next generation.

 About the author